Fruits Basket: Spin-offs

-Anime

-First series (2001)
+Anime (2001)

 Directed by Akitaro Daichi, the twenty-six episode Fruits Basket anime series was animated by Studio Deen and produced by NAS and TV Tokyo.
 It premiered on TV Tokyo on 5 July 2001, with the final episode airing on 27 December 2001.
-Some parts of the plot deviated from the manga and were portrayed differently, such as Momiji and Shigure's mannerisms.
+Some parts of the plot deviated from the manga and were portrayed differently.
 The opening and ending themes were performed by Ritsuko Okazaki.
-The opening theme is "For Fruits Basket" (For フルーツバスケット, For Furūtsu Basuketto) (performed by Meredith McCoy in the English dub version).
+The opening theme is "For Fruits Basket" (performed by Meredith McCoy in the English dub version).
 The first ending theme is "Chiisana Inori" (小さな祈り) (performed by Laura Bailey in the English dub).
 The second ending theme is "Serenade" (performed by Daphne Gere in the English dub).

 The series was released in Japan in nine individual DVD volumes by King Records, with each volume containing three episodes except for the first volume, which contained two.
-The first volume was released on 29 September 2001, with subsequent volumes released on a monthly basis until the final volume was released on 22 May 2002.
-A series box set was released on 25 April 2007, containing all twenty-six episodes, as well a message card from Natsuki Takaya, a 60-page deluxe booklet, and a bonus Fruits Basket CD soundtrack.
+The first volume was released on 29 September 2001, with subsequent volumes released on a monthly basis until the final one on 22 May 2002.
+A series box set was released on 25 April 2007, containing all twenty-six episodes as well a message card from Natsuki Takaya, a 60-page deluxe booklet, and a bonus CD soundtrack.

 Funimation aired the series with their English dub on the Funimation Channel as well as on Colours TV and also licensed it for Region 1 DVD release.
 It released it in the form of four individual volumes containing 6–7 episodes and a complete series box set.
-On 20 November 2007, Funimation re-released the series as part of their lower priced Viridian line, with the new release containing the complete series in a thin-packed box set, and then on 1 August 2017 on an upscaled Blu-ray in a standard and collector's edition.
-In the United Kingdom, Funimation originally distributed the series through MVM Entertainment, but then changed distributors in November 2006 to Revelation Films.
+On 20 November 2007, Funimation re-released the series, doing so again on 1 August 2017 on an upscaled Blu-ray.
+In the United Kingdom, Funimation originally distributed the series through MVM Entertainment, but changed distributors in November 2006 to Revelation Films.
 Revelation re-released the four individual volumes under their label.
 They also released the series box set on 22 January 2007.
 MVM re-licensed the series in late 2011.
 In Region 4, the series was released as a complete series box set by Madman Entertainment on 15 October 2003.